 - Food serving

 - Food hygiene

 - Causes of food poisoning.

-Your basic chef training is conducted using a joint training environment with Army validated by the award of City and Guilds of London Institute 7065/11 (Certificate in Food Preparation and Cooking) and Safe Food NZQA 167, 168 and 20666.
+Your initial and intermediate chef training is conducted using a joint training environment with Army validated by the award of City and Guilds of London Institute 7065/11 (Certificate in Food Preparation and Cooking) and Safe Food NZQA 167, 168 and 20666.
 Your advanced training, usually completed within 3 – 4 years of joining, is validated by the award of City and Guilds of London Institute 7065/12 (Certificate in Advanced Food Preparation and Cooking).

 In addition to chef training you will also be trained in Advance Causality Care.
 Chefs are part of Ship’s Medical Emergency Team and respond to any medical incidences whether during a training exercise or for real.

 As your career progresses, you will undertake further training to develop your generic leadership skills and specialist skills.
 The ability to manage people effectively and efficient is a key part of your development.
 This training will provide you with additional skills and expertise to assist with your career progression.